Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Unit Square and Unit Disk Intersection Graphs

 Let $v\in S_{\ell+1} \cap I$.
 By the above claim, no two vertices in $N(v) \cap R$ are assigned the same color in phase 2.
-Moreover, since $v$ is not isolated in $G$, we have $|N(v) \cap R|\geq 1$ such that it has a uniquely colored neighbor. \item \textbf{The coloring in phase 2 does not upset the uniquely colored neighbors of vertices in $V\setminus I$.}
+Since $v$ is not isolated in $G$, we have that $|N(v) \cap R|\geq 1$ and $v$ has a uniquely colored neighbor. \item \textbf{The coloring in phase 2 does not upset the uniquely colored neighbors of vertices in $V\setminus I$.}

 Let $v\in V\setminus I$ and $u$ be its uniquely colored neighbor after the phase 1 coloring.
-For $v$ to not have a uniquely colored neighbor after phase 2 coloring, there exists a vertex $w\in N(v)$ such that $C(u)=C(w)$.
-This implies that both $u$ and $w$ are representative vertices for some vertices in $I$ and they are re-colored in phase 2.
+If $u$ is no longer the uniquely colored neighbor of $v$ after phase 2, it has to be the case that $u$ was recolored in phase 2, and $v$ had another vertex $w \in N(v)$ which was assigned the same color as $u$ in phase 2.
+This implies that both $u$ and $w$ are representative vertices for some vertices in $I$ and they are recolored in phase 2.
 This contradicts the above claim.

 \end{itemize} \end{proof}